 It is also normal to feel anxious and distressed when you have symptoms of bowel obstruction.

-See your doctor straight away if you have any of these symptoms.
+See your healthcare provider straight away if you have any of these symptoms.

 Your doctor will ask about your symptoms and your medical history, as well as do a physical examination, including a rectum examination (up your bottom).
-They may also do other tests such as an x-ray of your stomach or a CT scan to diagnose bowel obstruction and find out what is causing the obstruction.
+They may also do other tests such as an X-ray of your stomach or a CT scan to diagnose bowel obstruction and find out what's causing the obstruction.

 As the condition is often caused by more than one thing, treatment can be complex.
 Before treatment is started, your doctor may ask you about your wishes or whether you have an advance care plan.
 You may be admitted to hospital to receive treatment and be referred to a palliative care specialist.